City-Bureau/city-scrapers/README.md

 That’s why City Bureau and ProPublica Illinois are working together with a team of civic coders to develop and coordinate a community open source project to scrape and store these meetings in a central database.

-## Community
+## Community Mission

 The City Bureau Labs community welcomes contributions from everyone.
-We prioritize the experiences of under-represented groups in tech and media.
+We prioritize learning and leadership opportunities for racial and gender minorities.

-This project provides an opportunity for coders and journalists to build up their technical skills so that they can become leaders and mentors in Chicago’s civic tech and media scene.
-We hope that working with us will fill experience gaps (like using git/github, working with data, or having your ideas taken seriously), so that more under-represented folks will become decision-makers in both City Bureau’s community and Chicago’s tech and media scenes at large.
+We hope that working with us will fill experience gaps (like using git/github, working with data, or having your ideas taken seriously), so that more under-represented people will become decision-makers in both our community and Chicago’s tech and media scenes at large.

 ## Ready to code with us?